open-policy-agent/opa/docs/content/deployments.md

     httpGet:
       scheme: HTTP              # assumes OPA listens on localhost:8181
       port: 8181
-    initialDelaySeconds: 5      # tune these periods for your environemnt
+    initialDelaySeconds: 5      # tune these periods for your environment
     periodSeconds: 5
   readinessProbe:
     httpGet: